influxdata/giraffe/giraffe/README.md

 - **gridColor**: _string.
 Optional._ The _CSS color value_ of the grid lines.
 Applies to the inner horizontal and vertical rule lines.
 Excludes the axes and the border around the graph.

 - **gridOpacity**: _number.
 Optional.
 Recommendation: do not include.
-Defaults to 1 when excluded._ A value between 0 and 1 for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the grid lines.
+Defaults to 1 when excluded._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the grid lines.
 Applies to the inner horizontal and vertical rule lines.
 Excludes the axes and the border around the graph.

 - **showAxes**: _boolean.
 Optional.
 Recommendation: do not include.
 Defaults to true when excluded._ Indicates whether Plot axes should be visible.
 Applies to both x-axis and y-axis simultaneously.

 - **axisColor**: _string.
 Optional._ The _CSS color value_ of the axes and the border around the graph.
 Excludes the inner horizontal and vertical rule lines.

 - **axisOpacity**: _number.
 Optional.
 Recommendation: do not include.
-Defaults to 1 when excluded._ A value between 0 and 1 for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the axes and the border around the graph.
+Defaults to 1 when excluded._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the axes and the border around the graph.
 Excludes the inner horizontal and vertical rule lines.

 - **xTicks**: _array[number, ...].
 Optional._ An array of values representing tick marks on the x-axis.
 Actual data values and axis scaling may cause Plot to not render all of the given ticks, or Plot rendering may extend beyond all of the rendered ticks.
 When excluded, Giraffe attempts to use as many ticks as possible on the x-axis while keeping reasonable spacing between them.